swartn/sam-vs-jet-paper/README.md

 ## Software and dependencies
 I wrote and tested the code using the Anaconda python distribution on Linux machines running Ubuntu 14.04.2 LTS.
-The Anaconda distribution of python was used:
+The specific Anaconda distribution used was:

     Python 2.7.9 |Anaconda 2.2.0 (64-bit)| (default, Mar  9 2015, 16:20:48)